 - Download the 3D Leafy Trees pattern from A Cottage in the Forest library

-- Import the 3D Evergreen Trees pattern into your design software and cut.
+- Import the 3D Leafy Trees pattern into your design software and cut.
 Emboss if desired.

 - Follow the cutting line diagram to slide your tree pieces together.
 Glue if desired.